-It took a long time for Standard-Triumph to get it right when it tried to break into the post-war sports car market, but the Triumph TR2 was worth the wait.
+It took a long time for Standard-Triumph to successfully break into the post-war sports car market, but the Triumph TR2 was worth the wait.
 Here’s how to buy one today

 Words: Rod Ker

-MG at Abingdon had been doing exactly that when the WD handed back control, having launched the somewhat quaint TC within weeks of the end of hostilities.
-That was possible because the TC was essentially a 1930s car, wooden frame and all.
-Even then, steel unitary construction, as per the Morris Minor, had been recognised as the future.
+MG had been doing exactly that when the War Department handed back control after the Second World War, having launched the somewhat quaint TC within weeks of the end of hostilities.
+This was possible because the TC was essentially a 1930s car, wooden frame and all.
+Even then, steel unitary construction – as per the Morris Minor – had been recognised as the future.

-Meanwhile, Standard had a couple of designs taking shape, the sporty model being known simply as the Roadster.
-Like the MG, it had a distinctly old fashioned air, and relied on obsolete mechanical parts.
-Initially, power came from the 1800 four previously supplied to SS (Jaguar), but after a year that was supplanted by the all-new wet-liner engine most often seen in Massey-Ferguson tractors.
+Meanwhile, Standard had a couple of designs taking shape, its sporty model being known simply as the Roadster.
+Like the MG it had a distinctly old fashioned air, and relied on obsolete mechanical parts.
+Initially, power came from the 1800cc four-cylinder unit previously supplied to SS (Jaguar), but after a year that was supplanted by the all-new wet-liner engine most often seen in Massey Ferguson tractors.

 Or, at least, it was a close relation of the ‘Little Grey Fergie’ power unit.
-Chicken and egg arguments continue about what came first, but it seems that the two were developed simultaneously, then followed different paths (the tractor version was actually a ‘monocoque’, as reinvented by F1 and not to be confused with unitary construction) and ended up on different production lines.
-As it happened, there was far more need for tractors than cars, reflected in sales figures over the next decade or so.
+Chicken-and-egg arguments continue about which came first, but it seems that the two were developed simultaneously, then followed different paths (the tractor version was actually a ‘monocoque’, as reinvented by F1 and not to be confused with unitary construction) and ended up on different production lines.
+As it happened, there was far more need for tractors than cars in the post-war climate; this was reflected in sales figures over the next decade or so.